neuroinformatics-unit/datashuttle/docs/source/pages/get_started/index.md

 Set up `datashuttle` on a new or existing project for automated folder creation, validation and transfer.

-To quickly validate an existing [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/latest/index.html) project, see our [Validate project from  a path](quick-validate-project) guide.
+To quickly validate an existing [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/latest/index.html) project, see our [Validate project from a filepath](quick-validate-project) guide.

 ::::{grid} 1 1 2 2
 :gutter: 4